 Man is not sure of anything, because he can know nothing, this is the basis of skepticism.

 Therefore, man can know nothing about the nature of things, so he should avoid wasting his time judging and wanting to know reality, for this only brings disturbance and worry.

 Finally, man should discard all opinion and live carefree, ataraxia is the most appropriate attitude.

-After Plato’s death, skepticism gained strength in the Academy and Plato’s metaphysical principles, such as the theory of forms, were losing ground.
+After Plato’s death, skepticism began to gain influence in the Academy, and Plato’s metaphysical principles, such as the theory of forms, gradually lost relevance.

 Cite This Work

 Vieira, S. (2022, January 17).
 Pyrrho.
 Filosofia do Início.
 Retrieved from https://filosofiadoinicio.com/en/pyrrho-of-elis/.

 Vieira, Sadoque.
 “Pyrrho.”
 Filosofia do Início, January 17, 2022. https://filosofiadoinicio.com/en/pyrrho-of-elis/.